Operating System Architecture: Components, Functions, and How It Works

 Types of Operating System Architectures

 Operating systems are built on distinct architectural designs that determine how their internal components communicate, coordinate, and manage hardware resources.
 Such decisions at the architectural level have a major ripple effect on the very core of an OS, which is able to function, grow in size, keep safe, and allow for more users without crashing.
-Thus, what we have as primary operating system architectures are those fundamentally based on Monolithic Architecture, Microkernel, Layered Architecture, Hybrid, Exokernel, Modular core, as well as a number of modern extensions for multiprocessor, multicore, virtualized, and real-time systems.

-Each architecture has its own set of benefits and drawbacks, which makes it feasible to be used for a particular type of work, e.g. general-purpose computing, embedded, high-performance, or safety-critical environments.
+Each architecture has its own set of benefits and drawbacks, which makes it feasible to be used for a particular type of work, e.g., general-purpose computing, embedded, high-performance, or safety-critical environments.

 1. Monolithic Architecture

 Monolithic architecture is one of the earliest and most traditional designs for operating systems.
-Within this structure, these vital services of the operating system like process management, memory management, file system handling, and device management, are performed at the kernel level.
+Within this structure, vital services of the operating system like process management, memory management, file system handling, and device management are performed at the kernel level.
 The kernel is one monolithic program that combines all the features required to effectively handle the system.

 Since all services run in the same address space, communication between different components is fast and efficient.
 However, the tightly coupled nature of the system also introduces challenges in maintainability and security.